CrunchyData/pgmonitor/hugo/content/changelog/_index.md

   * Added new metrics (all PG versions):
     * ccp_postmaster_uptime - time in seconds since last restart of PG instance.
 Useful for monitoring for unexpected restarts.
     * ccp_settings_checksum - monitors for changes in pg_settings and/or pg_hba.conf
+        * Replica settings monitoring can be done as well, but history tracking is not possible since writing to a log table is impossible.
+Also, if the configuration differs from the primary, hashes must be manually set for that postgres_exporter's sysconfig to pass along to the underlying function.
+        * Note that pg_hba.conf monitoring is only supported in PG10+
   * Added new metrics (PG 9.5+ only)
     *  ccp_settings_pending_restart - monitors for any settings in pg_settings in a pending_restart state
   * Added new metrics (PG 12+ only)